sunfounder/picar-x/docs/source/python/python_start/py_servo_adjust.rst

     .. image:: img/Z_P11.JPG

 #.
 At this point you will see the servo arm rotate to a specific position (0°).
-If the servo arm does not return to 0°, press the **RST** button to restart the Robot HAT.

 Now you can continue the installation as instructed on the assembly foldout.